 Anna Babin, president and CEO of United Way of Greater Houston since 2005, says that during strategic planning for 2006–07, the agency determined that its mission was not only to improve individual lives but also to tackle big issues that would create systemic change.
 United Way THRIVE does just that.

 United Way THRIVE seeks to enable individuals and families to reach their financial goals in three ways: by increasing income, building savings and acquiring assets.
 The program is credited with a long list of success stories.

 Babin is passionate about United Way’s mission to “increase the organized capacity of people to care for themselves and others” and sees United Way THRIVE as an important tool in achieving this goal.
 She is quick to say that services alone will not address all the issues; having good public policy helps as well.
-For example, Babin has worked with city leadership in an ongoing effort to propose a payday lending ordinance that would set a cap on loan amounts based on income and limit the number of times the loan could be rolled over or refinanced.
+She cites as an example a defeated Houston payday lending ordinance designed to limit the fees and interest rates of these short-term, high-cost loans.

 Babin aims to help working families attain emergency savings goals and head off the catastrophes that financial emergencies and payday loans can lead to.
 In such situations, she says, “$300 in savings can make a difference.”